 Eric Bergman is passionate about helping his clients communicate effectively.
 His personal and professional motto is: “Improve what you touch.”

-He started his career as a government public affairs officer in mid-1982.
+He started his career as an Alberta government public affairs officer in mid-1982.
 He has been a self-employed communication consultant since September 1985.

-Since 1992, he has focused on providing presentation skills training that changes careers and lives, and setting a standard for media training that provides spokespeople with a range of skills to manage exchanges with journalists to win-win outcomes.
+Since 1992, he has set a standard for media training that provides spokespeople with a range of skills to manage exchanges with journalists to win-win outcomes.
+They also learn to apply a number of proprietary defensive strategies to better protect themselves and their organizations at all times.

 In his volunteer life, Eric has been active with a number of professional associations.